Lauren Dickason trial: Letter to husband shown to jury

 He questioned Hatters-Friedman about the lateness of her interactions with Dickason.

-He put to her that the time between the girls’ deaths and her speaking with Dickason was "a weakness… in terms of being able to get a really clear diagnosis".
+He put to her that the time between the girls’ deaths and her speaking with DIckaosn was "a weakness… in terms of being able to get a really clear diagnosis".

 However, the information she was provided together with Dickason’s police interview enabled her to use her "clinical judgement and skills" to come to her conclusion.